6 Mexico City Museums You Must Visit

 Palace of the arts, Mexico City.
 Photos by Rene Cizio

-I grew up in Detroit, where we have the spectacular Diego Rivera Industry Murals that he painted about the automobile industry at the Detroit Institute of Arts.
-They’re one of, if not my very favorite thing in Detroit (besides my family).
+I grew up in Detroit, where we have the spectacular Diego Rivera Industry Murals.
+Those depict the automobile industry at the Detroit Institute of Arts.
+They’re one of, if not my very favorite things in Detroit (besides my family).
 I once wrote my Spanish final exam essay project about Rivera in college.
-That’s when I became obsessed with his wife – a little lady named Frida Kahlo.
+That’s when I became obsessed with his wife, you may have heard of her, Frida Kahlo.

 So, my trip to Mexico has been a long time coming.
 The palace is vast, so finding the murals, despite their massive size, took some searching.
-Lucky for me, the murals were the only section they allowed visitors to see that day.
-(They’re supposed to have good impressionist art, which I was hoping to see, but alas, nothing was on view.)
+Luckily, the murals were the only section they allowed visitors to see that day.
+(They’re supposed to have good impressionist art, which I hoped to see, but alas, nothing was on view.)

-But, under a glowing glass-filled atrium, several Rivera murals are on display in the center of the palace.
+But, under a glowing glass-filled atrium, several Rivera murals are displayed in the center of the palace.
 If you’ve seen his work, they’re immediately familiar.
 The murals are rich, colorful and filled with secret and not-so-secret meanings and symbolism.
-Mostly he threw shots at the politicians and policies of his time.
+Mostly, he threw shots at the politicians and policies of his time.
 Some of his murals no longer exist for this reason.

 It’s free to visit on Sunday.
 Find more about the museum here.
 Watch a video with more images here.